Doing Good: Learning life lessons through the game of golf

-FAYETTEVILLE, Ark.
-(KNWA) — Golf is known as a gentleman’s sport with a heavy emphasis on the proper etiquette.
+Fayetteville, Ark.
+(KFTA) — Golf is know as a gentleman’s sport with a heavy emphasis on the proper etiquette.
 That is the part of the game that is making a big difference for students at the First Tee.

 At six years old, Brimlee Short decided to take a swing at golf.